hazeydailyhill/Wordle/README.md

 # Wordle
-Files must be kept in the same folder!
+Files must be kept in the same folder.

 ## Text-Based Wordle
 - wordleText.py